PatrickLutz11/SoftwareEngineeringProject/README.md

 - `Previous` and `Next`
 - `Slider`

-> **NOTE:** Switching modes or input path can take a few seconds to adjust.
+> **NOTE:** Switching modes or the Image Path can take a few seconds to adjust.
 Please wait till the process is completed.

 <img src="./doc/GUI.jpg" alt="drawing" width="600"/>